-Nuage Networks, a venture of Alcatel-Lucent, (now Nokia) announced Virtualized Services Platform (VSP) as a direct competitor to other companies offering network virtualization technology, like VMware and Cisco.
-A software-defined networking (SDN) product that virtualizes data center network infrastructure and connects compute resources when they are created, VSP is an open and scalable solution that aims to meet the demands of multi-tenant data centers.
+Nuage Networks, a venture of Nokia, offers Virtualized Services Platform (VSP) as a vendor-neutral platform to create the cloud, ranging from small, private clouds to large, enterprise clouds.
+It’s a software-defined networking (SDN) product that virtualizes data center network infrastructure and connects compute resources when they are created.
+VSP is an open and scalable solution that aims to meet the demands of multi-tenant data centers while eliminating vendor lock-in.
+Nuage summarizes it as a ” cloud networking framework that glues together your infrastructure, orchestration platforms, applications and legacy assets.”

-- Virtualized Service Controller (VSC): uses OpenFlow and OVSDB management protocol to distribute important switching and routing information to hypervisors within the virtual data center network.
+- Virtualized Service Controller (VSC): an SDN Controller that uses OpenFlow and OVSDB management protocol to distribute important switching and routing information to hypervisors within the virtual data center network.

 Nuage Networks VSC Features